-- You can check the air filter first to see whether it is clean or not.
-You may want to consider choosing a product with washable filter for easy cleaning.
+You can check the air filter first to see whether it is clean or not.
+You may want to consider choosing a product with a washable filter for easy cleaning.
 In the event you see ice surrounding the coils, you can clean it or replace it.
-The ice is a sign that there is too much diminished airflow.
+The ice is a sign that there is too much-diminished airflow.
 You should re-establish the airflow again so the ice can melt.

-- Clean the interior, which means that you should clean the filters, evaporator, coil, and condenser.
+This means that you should clean the filters, evaporator, coil, and condenser.
 If any of these are clogged by dirt or filth, their performance will be seriously affected.
-Not to mention that dirty interior often lead to the compressor having to do extra work, causing serious damages
+That dirty interior often leads to the compressor having to do extra work, causing serious damages.